 Notes to editors:

-- This is the twenty-sixth edition of the quarterly report ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’, relating to January to March 2021.
-Final statistics for the full 2020-21 financial year as also included.
+- This is the thirtieth edition of the quarterly report ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’, relating to January to March 2022, and financial year 2021-22.

-- The release covers six main DVA business areas: vehicle testing, theory testing, driver testing, driver licensing, road transport and taxi licensing, and enforcement.
-Also included in the quarterly report are monitoring results for two key DVA performance targets.
+- The release covers nine main DVA business areas: vehicle testing, theory testing, driver testing, driver licensing, road transport and taxi licensing, enforcement and advance driving instructors.
+Also included in the quarterly report are financial year-end 2021-22 monitoring results for two key DVA driver licensing performance targets.

 - Vehicle licensing statistics are included in the report; however, they are no longer a DVA business area: responsibility for vehicle licensing transferred to DVLA in July 2014 and DfT now publish these statistics on a UK-wide basis.
-Due to publication timing differences with the DfT, who release the headline UK figures, the latest available NI vehicle first registration figures are up to end-December 2020.
+Due to publication timing differences with the DfT, who release the headline UK figures, the latest NI vehicle registration figures are up to September 2021 only.

 - We derive the majority of statistics from administrative data sources held within the DVA and the DfI’s Transport Regulation Unit.

-- The report is written, and issued by, the DVA Statistics Branch in the Department for Infrastructure.
+- The report is written, and issued by NISRA statisticians in the DVA.

-- ‘DfI Driver, Vehicle, Operator and Enforcement Statistics’ is published every quarter at pre-announced release dates, which are available from the GOV.UK website at: https://www.gov.uk/government/statistics/announcements
+- ‘DfI Driver, Vehicle, Operator and Enforcement Statistics’ is published every quarter at pre-announced release dates, which are available from the GOV.UK website.

 - A detailed User Guidance document is also available on our website.

-This is a National Statistics report and therefore follows the Code of Practice for Official Statistics.
-You can find further information about the Code on the Statistics Authority’s website at: https://code.statisticsauthority.gov.uk/
+- This is a National Statistics report and therefore follows the Code of Practice for Official Statistics.
+You can find further information about the Code on the Statistics Authority’s website.

 Driver and Vehicle Agency,